-For the 2020 entry, we selected 100 from 826 applicants to interview for 36 NHS places, and 15 from 84 applicants to interview for 3 self-funded places.
-In previous years, each interviewee for NHS places has attended for three interviews, focusing on clinical, research/academic, and service user/carer topics.
-The clinical and research/academic interviews were carried out by one member of the programme team and one Clinical Psychologist working in the region.
+For the 2021 entry, we interviewed 114 from 795 applicants for 50 NHS places, and 13 from 106 applicants for 3 self-funded places.
+Each interviewee for NHS places attended two remote interviews, focusing on clinical/research/academic, and service user/carer topics.
+The clinical/ research/academic interview was carried out by one member of the programme team and one Clinical Psychologist working in the region.
 The service user/carer interview was carried out by a Clinical Psychologist working in the region and a service user or carer.
 There was also an opportunity to meet current trainees and attend a presentation by Programme staff.
-In 2020, due to the COVID-19 crisis, there was a single interview carried out remotely.
-Self-funded applicants are assessed against the same criteria as applicants for NHS places but in both 2019 and 2020 they attend one long interview.
-For 2021, we are exploring the possibility of using contextual selection procedures.
+Self-funded applicants are assessed against the same criteria as applicants for NHS places but attend one long interview.

 We regret that we cannot pay interview travel expenses incurred by applicants.

 We accept applications for self-funded candidates with overseas fees status meeting our entry criteria.
-The 2021-22 fees will be £26,900 per year.
+The 2022-23 fees will be £27,600 per year.
 This fee may increase in subsequent years but any increase will be capped at 5% per annum for continuing students.
-For EU candidates applying for self-funder places starting the programme with us in September 2021, we will award an automatic fee reduction which brings your fee into line with the fee paid by the NHS for NHS-funded trainees (currently £15,695).
-This will apply for the duration of your course.
+For EU/EEA/Swiss candidates applying for self-funded places starting in September 2022, we will award an automatic 60% reduction on the difference between the international fee and the UK fee.
+In 2021/22, the UK fee is £16,008, whilst the 22/23 fee is yet to be confirmed (and may increase on 21/22).
+If it remains the same as the 21/22 UK fee, then the fee for EU/EEA/Swiss candidates would be £20,645.
+This reduction will apply for the duration of your course.
 There is not a salary attached to self-funder places, and living costs would need to be financed by the applicant.